 4-Band Data Acquisition at Faster Speeds

-A data acquisition project was performed over a 160 square kilometers area.
+A 3D city modeling project was performed over a 160 square kilometers area.
 The imagery obtained included 4-band images of high spatial resolution (GSD 2.5 cm/pix) and a point cloud density of 30 points/m2.

 The project’s biggest challenge was the precise detection of vegetation over the entire area, which was made possible through the efficient implementation of the multi-sensor system.
 The coverage of the large area required the use of a more efficient and faster aircraft.